-Crawling out of limbo, were the first words I wrote in my diary while sitting on the plane–with a one-way ticket– to Africa.
+Crawling out of Limbo, were the first words I wrote in my diary while sitting on the plane–with a one-way ticket– to Africa.
 Those words fittingly became the title of my first art exhibition.
 My trip to Africa started in Morocco and ended in Zimbabwe.

 On my return home to Canada a year later, I found myself lost and wanting to return to my adventurous self, in Africa.
 My way of dealing this was to project my African slides onto various locations in my Ottawa apartment, to create environment that was ‘Africa’ in the security of my home.